 Mommie Dearest provides examples of:

-- Adaptation Distillation: No mention of Christina's other siblings in the film version.
+- Adaptation Distillation: No mention of Christina and Christopher's other siblings in the film version.

 - Abusive Parents: Three guesses, no prizes.

 - Berserk Button: Wire hangers strangely sets Joan Crawford off in the movie adaptation.